d3v-t00Lz/pymarshal/README.md

 pymarshal is compatible with Python2.7, and Python3.x

+[CLICK HERE](https://github.com/j3ffhubb/mpwdga) for an example of a modern REST API that uses PyMarshal

 ## Overview

 The only modification required to your class code is to use the `type_assert`